gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/the-briefing-room.md

 ## Iteration Is Not Failure

 Most managers find that their first attempt at a brief does not produce exactly what they wanted.
-This is not a sign that the technology does not work, or that they are doing it wrong.
+This is not a sign that the technology does not work or that they are doing it wrong.
 It is the normal pattern of working with any capable collaborator on a complex task.

 The intern does not take corrections personally.
 They do not remember the previous attempt in a new session.
 They do not become defensive when asked to try again with different parameters.
 This makes iteration genuinely cheap - cheaper, in many respects, than iterating with a human colleague who has invested effort in the first version.